benj-sic/prompt-lab/SETUP.md

 REACT_APP_GEMINI_API_KEY=AIza...your_actual_key_here
 ```

+#### Option B: Browser Storage (Quick Start)
+1. Start the app: `npm start`
+2. Click "Settings" in the top right
+3. Paste your API key in the input field
+4. It's automatically saved to your browser

 ### Step 3: Start Experimenting!
 1. **Open the app** at `http://localhost:3000`
-2. **Try the demo** - it will guide you through the process of creating and iterating on a prompt
+2. **Try the prompt builder** - drag and drop prompt parts
 3. **Run experiments** with different parameters
 4. **Rate responses** to improve future recommendations
 5. **Document insights** in the lab notebook